vacp2p/rfc/content/docs/rfcs/51/README.md

 The epoch should be increased when relaying more messages on the shards of the current epoch becomes detrimental.
 Increasing the epoch should require consensus by the Waku community.

+## Hashing Floor

+This section decribe a way to increase the number of static shards in use.
+It serves as a temporary solution before auto-sharding.

+To compute the shard to use,
+hash the content topic with Sha2-256, take the first 14 bits as the index, divide by 16384 which is the total range, divide again by the number of shards in use then floor the result and finally multiply by 16384 divided by number of shards to get the shard index.

+Example:
+ - Content hash start with 1101001111110…
+ - The first 14 bits equals to 6782
+ - 16384 divided by 16 shards in use equals 1024
+ - The floor of 6782 divided by 1024 is 6
+ - 6 multiplied by 1024 is 6144, the shard index to use.

+To minimize the amount of shard switch when increasing the number, use power of 2 shards in use.

+The total shards count in use should be increased when relaying more messages on the current shards becomes detrimental.
+Increasing the total shards should require consensus by the Waku community.

 # Automatic Sharding

 > *Note:* Automatic sharding is not yet part of this specification.